It's your choice

 Behind the Headlines

-Our free Media Literacy Ambassador Programme trains young people in years 9-13 in the Midlands, Greater Manchester and South and West Yorkshire to teach their peers about fake news, enhancing media literacy skills across year groups and subjects in your school or college.
+Our free Media Literacy Ambassador Programme trains young people in years 9-13 to teach their peers about fake news, enhancing media literacy skills across year groups and subjects in your school or college.

 Students and teachers participating in the programme will benefit from:

-• Onsite training day at your organisation for Media Literacy Ambassadors and teachers.
+• Onsite training day at your organisation for Media Literacy Ambassadors and teachers

-Why is media literacy important?
+• Why is media literacy important?

 Media literacy skills, knowledge and confidence are fundamental in being able to navigate our fast-paced digital world.
 Young people need to be inspired and supported to engage with the news and media they consume, understand how it is produced and develop the critical analysis skills to recognise mis and disinformation.